dineshgowda24/blog/content/about/_index.md

 ---

 Hey there!
 I am Dinesh.
-Polyglot programmer @ Colearn.
+Polyglot programmer @Colearn.
 I am a Lead backend engineer focusing on web application development in the Go, Python and Ruby ecosystems.
 I am curious about databases, and I am currently reading <https://sql-performance-explained.com/>

 ### Now

-Lead backend engineer @ Colearn.
+Lead backend engineer @Colearn.

 ### What can I do for you?